LithiumHosting/apnscp-powerdns/README.md

 In the above example, only local requests may submit DNS modifications to the server.
 None of the below examples affect querying; DNS queries occur over 53/UDP typically (or 53/TCP if packet size exceeds UDP limits).
 Depending upon infrastructure, there are a few options to securely accept record submission, *all of which require an API key for submission*.

 ### SSL + Apache
 Apache's `ProxyPass` directive send requests to the backend.
-Brute-force attempts are protected by [mod_evasive](https://github.com/apisnetworks/mod_evasive ) bundled with apnscp.
+Brute-force attempts are protected by [mod_evasive](https://github.com/apisnetworks/mod_evasive ) bundled with ApisCP.
 Requests over this medium are protected by SSL, without HTTP/2 to ameliorate handshake overhead.
 In all but the very high volume API request environments, this will be acceptable.

-In this situation, the endpoint is https://myserver.apnscp.com/dns.
+In this situation, the endpoint is https://myserver.apiscp.com/dns.
 Changes are made to `/etc/httpd/conf/httpd-custom.conf` within the `<VirtualHost ... :443>` bracket (with `SSLEngine On`!).
 After adding the below changes, `systemctl restart httpd`.

 ```
 <Location /dns>